OliverSwift/LoRa-STM32WB55/README.md

 The project can easily be open in STM32CudeIDE without dependencies.
 All code is there no need to install WB or LoRaWAN firmare from ST. Open  the project and build it (tested on Linux and MacOS).

 The whole experiment needed some extra tools.
 I used the mighty [nRF52840 USB Dongle](https://www.nordicsemi.com/Products/Development-hardware/nRF52840-Dongle) with [NRF Connect For Desktop 3.7.0](https://www.nordicsemi.com/Products/Development-tools/nRF-Connect-for-desktop) (available on Linux, Mac and Windows) from Nordic Semiconductor to test BLE connection.
-I know that smartphones can do that, I use [LightBlue](https://punchthrough.com/lightblue/) on iOS or Android, but when you mess about UUIDs or Device names the platforms tend to become lost whith their cached data, so I like to figure out what's going on with development tools like Nordic's ones.
+I know that smartphones can do that, I use [LightBlue](https://punchthrough.com/lightblue/) on iOS or Android, but when you mess about UUIDs or Device names the platforms tend to become lost whith their cached data, so I like to figure out what's going on with development tools like Nordic ones.

 For the LoRaWAN part, although TTN is great I preferred to buy an inexpensive LoRaWAN gateway a TTIG (cheaper than RAK hats for Raspberry Pi).